-The Drakensberg mountain range stretches the entire length of KwaZulu-Natal's western boundary.
 The Drakensberg forms the boundary between South Africa and the mountain kingdom of Lesotho, and offers some of the country's most awe-inspiring landscapes.

 It provided the backdrop for the films Zulu (1964) and Yesterday (2004) and the setting for Alan Paton's novel Cry, the Beloved Country, and is the inspiration for a million picture postcards.